boyangMAE/pharmacy_counting/README.md

 # pharmacy_counting
 # testcode
-Run a R code on a small dataset with duplicated prescribers.\
+Run a R code on a small dataset with duplicated prescribers with the same id.\
 The input file "inputtest.txt" is

 id,prescriber_last_name,prescriber_first_name,drug_name,drug_cost\